PROPHET2350/seneca/README.md

 6-login with the default user or create a new one, the verification email will send to the registered email

+7-go to the registered email and make sure the verifications email was sent properly

 ## Default user credentials

 email (username): root@seneca.com